South Korea reports case spike, US states tighten controls | WTOP

 Mayor LaToya Cantrell of New Orleans ordered bars closed and banned restaurants from selling alcoholic drinks to take away.
 That came after more than 2,000 new cases were reported for the surrounding state of Louisiana, including 103 in New Orleans.

-The United States has suffered 145,391 deaths and has 4.1 million confirmed cases.
+The United States has suffered more than 145,000 deaths and has over 4.1 million confirmed cases.

 Millions of Americans who are temporarily out of work face the loss of a $600 weekly supplement to unemployment benefits that is due to end July 31.